The Renters' Rights Act is live

 Why is the detailed report paid?

 The free scan shows you every issue found in your agreement, counts and titles.
-For £4.99 you unlock the full plain-English explanation of each issue, the specific legislation involved, and the exact action to take.
+For £4.99 you unlock the full plain-English explanation of each issue, what the relevant legislation says about it, and where to find authoritative guidance.
 That small fee covers the real cost of AI analysis and keeps Tenantory independent and sustainable.